daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

 ## 1. Introduction

-Based on a simple Employee management scenario, this tutorial shows how easy can Omnia communicate with other systems.
+Based on a simple Employee management scenario, this tutorial shows how easy can Omnia use information from different data sources.

-The system we are using to communicate is a free API named [ReqRes](https://reqres.in/), that simulates real time CRUD operations.
+As our custom data source, we are going to use a free API named [ReqRes](https://reqres.in/), that simulates real time CRUD operations, based on a user management scenario

-However, since this is only a simulation, no actual data is manipulated (written, updated or removed) on REQRES system.
+Please notice that, since this is only a simulation, no actual data is manipulated (written, updated or removed) on REQRES system.

 ## 2. Prerequisites